gardener/gardener/docs/api-reference/extensions.md

 </em>
 </td>
 <td>
-<p>Region is the name of the region where the worker pool should be deployed to.</p>
+<p>Region is the name of the region where the worker pool should be deployed to.
+This field is immutable.</p>
 </td>
 </tr>
 <tr>